Owning a home

 Buying a home

-You will have to work out how much of your salary you are able to put to a mortgage each month and how much of a deposit for the property you have up front.
-At this stage we recommend you make an appointment with a mortgage lender to see how much you are able to borrow and the type of mortgage that is best suited to your needs.
-Once you have decided what you can afford you can have a mortgage agreed in principle and then start looking for your new home.
+As well as deciding what kind of home is best for your family and where it should be you will also have to work out how much you can afford to put to a mortgage each month and how much of a deposit you have.
+A mortgage provider, your bank or a financial adviser can advice you how much you are able to borrow and the type of mortgage that is best suited to your needs.
+You can have a mortgage agreed in principle and then start looking for your new home.

 Help to pay your mortgage

 The maximum loan you will be offered is for a mortgage of £200,000.
 It must be repaid when you die or sell your home.
 You can decide if you want to take up the offer of the loan or pay the interest on your mortgage yourself.